Batalhoti/QuattroBox/README.md

 01-13-2025

-• Extruder update
+* Extruder update

-• Update CAD
+* Update CAD

 01-15-2025

-• Update box (only a few details, if you have already printed it, no need to reprint)
+* Update box (only a few details, if you have already printed it, no need to reprint)

-• Box divided into 4 parts for those with printers smaller than 300mm
+* Box divided into 4 parts for those with printers smaller than 300mm

-• Update of 'tensioner_mount_load' the wire path has been increased
+* Update of 'tensioner_mount_load' the wire path has been increased

+01-30-2025

+* New CAD file, completely redone in Fusion

+* New STLs (The old STL files are not compatible with the new version)

+* Option to assemble with 623zz bearing instead of BMG

+* The box is 8mm smaller

+* The box cover, now divided into 2 parts, is compatible with the box divided into 2 and 4 parts

+* 2 logo options: one for printing with MMU (recommended) and another with separate files

+* Filamentalist parts and box with identifications to facilitate assembly, thanks to Sinister for the tip

+* Button with a hole to adjust the Filamentalist, thanks to Ultra for the tip

+* All parts are compatible with 255mm printers